Veluga/Thalia-Backtesting-Tool/Video/demo.md

 [Side-by-side examples of positive and negative results.]
 ​
+Now that we know how to create portfolios let's create two portfolios and see how they compare with each other.
+For demonstration purposes, we will showcase a portfolio with European Transportation assets and compare it to a portfolio with American transportation assets.
+To make our portfolio more realistic, we will look from the end of the last financial crisis until now.

+[European assets: BMW.DE, MTX, DPW]

+[American assets: F,GM,GD,CHRW,JBHT ]

+We can make some interesting observations on the result of this backtest however we leave it to the audience to try our product and perform their analysis.
+​

 [Contact Us]

 If you'd like to request a feature, or if you have another reason for wanting to get in touch with the developer team, you can leave feedback for us on the _Contact Us_ page.